Insider Sell: EVP Dan Christma - GuruFocus.com

 Who is Dan Christman?

 Dan Christman is the Executive Vice President of Storage Products Group at Marvell Technology Inc. He has been with the company since 2016 and has played a significant role in the development and growth of Marvell's storage product portfolio.
-With his extensive experience in the semiconductor industry, Christman has been instrumental in driving the company's strategic direction and expanding its market presence.
+With his extensive experience in the technology industry, Christman has been instrumental in driving the company's success in the storage market.

 Marvell Technology Inc's Business Description